RV clubs offer yearly or lifetime memberships that give RVers access to parks across the continent, but are they worth paying the fee?

-HipCamp is another great resource for travelers but there is no sense of identity surrounding the RV experience.
+HipCamp is a great resource for travelers but there's no sense of identity surrounding the RV experience.
 This club is really an adventurer’s club, with some great options for RVers.
 Many of the hosts on the site depend on the side income from their guests to keep their businesses running and it’s free to sign up for the service.
-There isn’t really a downside to it.

 Best RV Social Club:

 When you travel in your RV, it’s always great to find people who do the same.
 Joining a community of RVers always enhances your experiences as you can make new friends or meet up with old ones.
 Escapees RV Club is all about community, education, and support.
 Membership makes the travel experience more fun and worthwhile and it provides extra money-saving benefits for its members.